pokt-network/pocket/shared/modules/doc/README.md

 This enables the developer to define different implementations of a module and to register the one that is needed at runtime.
 This is because we can only have one module registered with a unique name and also because, by convention, we keep module names defined as constants.
 This is useful not only for prototyping but also for different use cases such as the `p1` CLI and the `pocket` binary where different implementations of the same module are necessary due to the fact that the `p1` CLI doesn't have a persistence module but still needs to know what's going on in the network.

-Submodules can be registered the same way full Modules can be, by passing the Submodule to the RegisterModule function.
+**Registration**: Submodules can be registered the same way full Modules by passing the Submodule to the `RegisterModule` function.
 Submodules should typically be registered to the bus for dependency injection reasons.

-Modules and submodules are all responsible for registering themselves with the Bus.
+**IMPORTANT**: Modules and Submodules are all responsible for registering themselves with the Bus.
 This pattern emerged organically during development and is now considered best practice.

-Additionally, modules should not maintain pointer references to modules and should instead call the Bus to get a new reference to a module whenever they need to call that module.
+**Module Access**: Full Modules should not maintain pointer references to other full Modules.
+Instead, they should call the Bus to get a new module reference whenever needed.

-Submodule interfaces are typically defined in the `shared/modules` package with the rest of the module interfaces in a file named `XXX_submodule.go`, where XXX denotes the name of the submodule.
-That same file should contain the factory function definition for a submodule which should be embedded by the `Submodule` interface type.
-Factory function definitions should typically not be exported.
+Submodule interfaces are typically defined in the `shared/modules` package with the rest of the module interfaces in a file named `XXX_submodule.go`, where XXX denotes the name of the Submodule.
+That same file SHOULD contain the factory function definition for a Submodule where the `Submodule` interface type MUST be embedded.
+Factory function definitions SHOULD NOT be exported.

 For example, in the TreeStore code below, the `treeStoreFactory` is defined and then embedded in the `TreeStoreModule`, which also embeds the Submodule interface.
 Typically these factory functions should be kept private at the package level.